expectedparrot/edsl/docs/getting_started.rst

 Installation
 ------------

+.. raw:: html

-The EDSL library is available on PyPI: https://pypi.org/project/edsl/.
+  The EDSL library is available on PyPI: <a href="https://pypi.org/project/edsl/" target="_blank">https://pypi.org/project/edsl/</a>.

 Before beginning this tutorial, see details on requirements and instructions on installing the EDSL library here.